edaislam/reverseParagraphUsingC/README.md

 # reverseParagraphUsingC
-The code reverses the paragraph
+Reverse the paragraph using C